Signatures of supermassive black hole binaries on maser systems: Acknowledgements

 \section{Acknowledgements}

-We thank Mark Reid for several useful discussions at various stages of this work and for comments on the manuscript, and Hanno Rein for for helpful clarifications related to {\sc rebound}.
+We thank Mark Reid for several useful discussions at various stages of this work and for comments on the manuscript, Hanno Rein for for helpful clarifications related to {\sc rebound} { and the referee for a detailed and constructive report that improved the content and presentation}.
 HP acknowledges support from the Swiss National Science Foundation through Ambizione Grant PZ00P2\_179934.
 The work of AL is partially supported by Harvard's Black Hole Initiative, which is funded by grants from JTF and GBMF.